alraune-belladonna/hw03-js-password-generator/README.md

 # 03 JavaScript: Password Generator

+PERSONAL NOTES:

+After a long period of trial and error (attempts located and noted below the functional code) on methods to allow the user to pick password qualities (length, upper or lowercase letters, etc.) I mananged to get it to work properly as well as unload the previous password so it wouldn't keep stacking on repeat use.

+//PROMPT

 Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).